 “Optimism, even in abstract form during crises, is the most powerful catalyst for awakening”.
 T. Folke

-Doroteo Parra’s work is a collection of clippings and photographs taken from newspapers and magazines, arranged and classified into particular subjects that relate to specific events.
+Doroteo Parra’s work is a collection of clippings and photographs taken from newspapers and magazines, arranged and classified in to particular subjects that related to specific events.

-Untitled photographs 1975, Doroteo Parra, printed for first time on the pages of the Octopus Quarterly fall-winter issue.
+Untitled photographs 1970, Doroteo Parra. printed for first time on the pages of the Octopus Quarterly fall-winter issue, 1975